cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

     :alt: alternate text
     :figclass: align-center

-Administrators can additional limit the number of instances of each service.
+Additionally, administrators can limit the number of instances of each service.
 An example of this is to limit the number of instances of HDFS name node and Yarn resource manager to one in a Hadoop cluster.
 To do so, click 'Add service constraint', choose the item you want to limit from the drop down list, and set the maximum and minimum number of instances permitted.
 The constraint itself or the number of instances can be changed from the list of service constraints.
+A service constraint can also specify a set of hardware types that a service is allowed to be placed on.
+Any node with that service must use one of the hardware types in the array.
+If nothing is given, the service can go on a node with any type of hardware.
+Similarly, a service constraint can specify a set of image types that it is allowed to be placed on.
+Any node with that service must use one of the image types in the array.
+If nothing is given, the service can go on a node with any type of image.

 .. figure:: catalog-screenshot-7.png
     :align: center